Chizihn/nelo-backend/DOCUMENTATION.md

 ## 🌟 **Overview**

-Nelo is a revolutionary WhatsApp-based digital payment system that enables Nigerians to create and manage virtual debit cards using cNGN (Nigerian Central Bank Digital Currency) on the Base blockchain.
+Nelo is a revolutionary WhatsApp-based digital payment system that enables Nigerians to create and manage virtual debit cards using cNGN (a regulated stablecoin pegged 1:1 to the Nigerian Naira) on the Base blockchain.
 Users can perform all banking operations through simple WhatsApp messages.

 ### **🎯 Mission**